 In practice, this possibility is generally admitted, and some institutions have incorporated this possibility into their latest regulation amendments.
-Additionally, the updated Code of Best Practices in Arbitration of the Club Español del Arbitraje (see Question 4) regulates the drafting of dissenting opinions in its article 48.6.
+Additionally, the updated Code of Best Practices in Arbitration of the Spanish Arbitration Club regulates the drafting of dissenting opinions in its article 48.6.